My general approach is to safely and gently work together towards your emotional and mental wellbeing.

 Just as each of us is unique, so too is your therapy.
 As a result, the specific approach we adopt will depend on your requirements.
 Often, a few different techniques are used to explore your situation as therapy unfolds.

-The therapeutic techniques used in Brave Therapy™ have emerged from 21st Century science and concentrate on the integration between body, brain, mind and soul.
+The therapeutic techniques used in Brave Therapy™ have emerged from 21st-century science and concentrate on integrating body, brain, mind and soul.

 The Conversational Model

-The Conversational Model is a relational psychodynamic therapy, which simply means that the way the therapist and the client interact is vital.
+The Conversational Model is a relational psychodynamic therapy, which simply means how the therapist and the client interact is vital.
 The CM incorporates concepts from other schools, including Self Psychology, Intersubjectivity Theory, Trauma Theory, Attachment Theory, Contemporary Neuroscience and Memory Systems Theory.
-Three years of training in this method included twice weekly sessions with clients that were recorded and assessed, enabling me to develop an in-depth and reflective practice.
-The model was developed for the treatment of complex developmental trauma and borderline personality disorder.
+Three years of training in this method included twice-weekly sessions with clients that were recorded and assessed, enabling me to develop an in-depth and reflective practice.
+The model was created to treat complex developmental trauma and borderline personality disorder.

 EMDR

 EMDR is one of the most researched psycho-therapeutic approaches for Post Traumatic Stress Disorder (PTSD).
-Since 1989 over 24 controlled studies have found EMDR Therapy effectively decreases or eliminates the symptoms of PTSD.
-EMDR Therapy is also used for a variety of clinical problems which may have resulted from disturbing life events, like anxiety disorders, depression etc.
+Since 1989, over 24 controlled studies have found EMDR Therapy effectively decreases or eliminates the symptoms of PTSD.
+EMDR Therapy is also used for various clinical problems that may have resulted from disturbing life events, like anxiety disorders, depression etc.

 Somatic Experiencing®

 SE does not focus on talking about or re-living trauma.
 SE works at the physiological level where traumatic activation is held in the body.
 Often, clients have had therapy to deal with their traumas and still have symptoms, physically, emotionally, and relationally.
 Or perhaps they have symptoms and don’t know why.
-Dr. Peter Levine found that by processing the body and guiding the discharge of stored energy in the body then homeostasis of the nervous system occurred and symptoms resolved.
-This seems to be the missing piece in trauma resolution, no matter how severe.
+Dr. Peter Levine found that by processing the body and guiding the discharge of stored energy in the body, homeostasis of the nervous system occurred, and symptoms resolved.
+No matter how severe, this seems to be the missing piece in trauma resolution.

 Brainspotting®

-Brainspotting® is one of the latest technique emerged for treating trauma, anxiety, depression and other mental health issues.
+Brainspotting® is one of the latest techniques that emerged for treating trauma, anxiety, depression and other mental health issues.
 During trauma, the brain’s processing capacity can become overwhelmed, leaving behind traces of the trauma, frozen in an unprocessed state.
-Brainspotting® uses your field of vision to find where you are holding pieces of the trauma in your brain so that they can then be processed.
+Brainspotting® uses your field of vision to find where you are holding pieces of the trauma in your brain to be processed.
 Your eyes can actually scan inside your brain as well as outside!

 The Daring Way™